Mingmingkhan/competitive-corals/README.md

 "code/02-fit_ppp.R" onwards

 Model fit results are not in this repository as each file is over 2 GB, they can be accessed on Dropbox.
-Download these into results folder, to use from "code/03-plot_example_pcfs.R" onwards.
+Download these into a new "results_lfs" folder, to use from "code/03-plot_example_pcfs.R" onwards.